AbhiWorkswithFlutter/Globetrotter/README.md

 **Features & Architecture**
 Backend
-The backend is built using Express.js and follows the Model-View-Controller (MVC) design pattern for efficient routing and request handling.
+The backend is built using Express.js and follows the Controller-Service-Repository design pattern for efficient routing and request handling.
 Database Schemas: Designed to store cryptic clues, destination details, and user progress.
 APIs: Expose endpoints for clue retrieval, answer validation, and unlocking destination trivia.
 Frontend